darcien/blog/content/p/picking-paid-live-stream-platform-as-viewer.md

 Last watched: 2023-03-18, hololive 4th fes

+Rating: avoid if possible 👎

 Okay-ish for watching the live stream.
 Unuseable for watching the archives.
 Getting a bunch of audio issues on the archives like noises and out of sync, after a while, no audio plays.

-Rating: avoid if possible 👎

-### hololive official fanclub
+### hololive official fanclub (subscribe only with no one time ticket, kinda counts)

 Link: https://hololive-fc.com

-Last watched: 2023-02-27, variety show with Fairouz Ai as guest
+Last watched: 2023-06-21, variety show with Asaka as guest

+Rating: decent but no choice on exclusive content 😐 (Firefox user: bad site 👎)

 A relatively new hololive exclusive platform, showed up at early 2022.
 Suprisingly decent considering it's their own platform